 This math program emphasizes understanding and problem solving.
 Children need many different math skills.
 These skills will be taught giving students an understanding of how the skills relate to solving real problems.
 The focus of math will be understanding the reasons behind the math.
 Problem solving in real life contexts is integral to this program.
 The math units in Project M3: Mentoring Mathematical Minds Project are based on a problem solving approach to teaching mathematics with a focus on the development of critical and creative thinking skills.

 Although all four language arts strands of literature, writing, language study, and oral communication are integrated into this unit for grades 4–5, the core involves students interacting with literature while enhancing reading comprehension and textual analysis skills.
-The literature selections, including The Phantom Tollbooth, My Daniel and Tuck Everlasting, serve as a basis for discussion.
+The literature selections, including The Secret Garden and Ungifted serve as a basis for discussion.